The Rose Prize

-The Worshipful Society of Apothecaries of London and the Royal College of General Practitioners are pleased to announce that the Rose Prize for original work in the History of General Practice in the British Isles will be awarded in Spring 2015 as part of the Fellows Symposium.
+The Worshipful Society of Apothecaries of London and the Royal College of General Practitioners are pleased to announce that the Rose Prize for original work in the History of General Practice in the British Isles will be awarded in Spring /Summer 2015.

 Submissions are now open, invitations from all historians and lay historians with an interest in general practice either as individuals or as a group who are, or who have been, involved in primary health care in the British Isles.
 The work should be original and specifically written for the Rose Prize, with demonstrable emphasis on primary source material.
 It should also be appropriately illustrated and suitably bound.
 Any topic on the History of General Practice in the British Isles may be chosen.

 Typescript entries should be between 4-6,000 words.
 Submissions in other media will be accepted provided that they are of comparable intellectual rigour.
 Publication will be encouraged.